 It’s the value that employees get from these exchanges that ultimately make the difference.
 As Sagar Saxena, Business Development Head, Razorpay, comments on his experience at co-working space BHive, “Even if I’m just working there, I probably get exposed to more and more webinars, more and more events, even informal parties are a very good method to break the ice, to get more and more people to interact with each other.”

 BHive founder Shesh Paplikar found his co-working experience in US at a Tech startup to be incredibly rewarding that when he returned to India, he began looking for a similar space.
 Unable to find of that met his needs, he opened his own, turning his need into a business.

 The process of picking a co-working space has many similarities to picking an office space but with a couple of key differences.

 Like a traditional office space, the factors of cost and location are two key determinants.
-At a co-working space you can pick a lease time that fits your needs and don’t need to commit to the traditional time periods of a year or share three months’ rent as a deposit.
+At a co-working space, you can pick a lease time that fits your needs and doesn’t need to commit to the traditional time periods of a year or share three months’ rent as a deposit.
 The location you decide can be based on convenience for you and your employees.
-However, you may need ensure it is also accessible for your clients.
+However, you may need to ensure it is also accessible for your clients.